Emergent behaviors of discrete Lohe aggregation flows: Conclusion

 \section{Conclusion}

-In this paper, we have provided several discrete models corresponding to the discrete counterparts of the swarm sphere model(or Lohe sphere model) and Lohe matrix model on the unitary group.
+In this paper, we have provided several discrete models corresponding to the discrete counterparts of the Lohe sphere model and Lohe matrix model on the unitary group.
 Aforementioned models are the high-dimensional generalizations of the Kuramoto model for synchronization.
-The swarm sphere model describes the aggregate modeling on the unit sphere, whereas the Lohe matrix model describes the aggregate modeling on a unitary group.
-Recently emergent dynamics and phase transition phenomena for these continuous models have been extensively studied in literature from control theory and statistical physics communities.
+The Lohe sphere model describes the aggregate modeling on the unit sphere, whereas the Lohe matrix model describes the aggregate modeling on a unitary group.
+Recently, emergent dynamics and phase transition phenomena for these continuous models have been extensively studied in literature from control theory and statistical physics communities.
 When one tries to simulate these models, we are forced to discretize these continuous models using suitable discretization algorithms.

-For the discretization of the swarm sphere model, we use the predictor-corrector method consisting of two steps.
-In the first step, we use the first-order forward Euler scheme to get the predicted state which is not on the unit sphere.
-In the second step, we project the predicted value to the unit sphere for the state in next time step.
-Since projection operator is contractive, all the emergent properties of predicted states carry over to the projected states.
-On the other hand, for the Lohe matrix model, we propose three discrete models.
+For the discretization of the Lohe sphere model, we construct a scheme consisting of two steps.
+In the first step, we use the first-order forward Euler scheme to get the intermediate state which is not on the unit sphere.
+In the second step, we project the intermediate state to the unit sphere for the state in next time step.
+Since projection operator is contractive, all the emergent properties of intermediate states carry over to the projected states.

+On the other hand, for the Lohe matrix model, we proposed three discrete models derieved from the Lie group exponential map.
 The first one is based on the exponential map on the underlying Lie group.
 This corresponds to the manifold version of the first-order Euler scheme free of projections.
-The other two discrete models are motivated by operator splitting schemes.
+The other two discrete models are motivated by operator splitting theory.
 For a homogeneous flow with the same free flow, we show that complete state aggregation occurs exponentially fast under a suitable framework in terms of system parameters and initial data.
 On the other hand, for a heterogenous flow with different free flows, we can not prove emergent dynamics yet.
 The second and third discrete models are motivated by the Lie-Trotter splitting scheme and Strang splitting scheme.
-For zero free flow, all three discrete models coincide and exhibit exponential aggregation, whereas for the last two discrete models based on operator splitting exhibit orbital stability and state-locking states.
+For zero free flow, all three discrete models coincide and exhibit exponential aggregation, whereas for the last two discrete models based on operator splitting exhibit the orbital stability and the state-locking states.